Deeprosh/Docker-containers/README.md

 - Even with virtual machines also, we are still wasting some memory, so containers are introduced.
 But Virtual machines are still secure than containers.
 - Containers dont run their full Operating system,whereas virtual machines does.

-# Architecture diagram of Containers
+## Architecture diagram of Containers

+## Difference between container and Docker?
+## Difference between Docker image and Docker container?